 Irresolute and memory poor.

 Argentum nit. is of great advantage in hemicrania.
+[I have to assume he’s referring to migraines here–ed.]
 Deep-seated, periodic, with boring pain, better from tight bandages, and may be brought on by any depressing emotions.
 Cactus, periodic hemicrania the right side and vertex.
 Cannabis indica, a sensation as if the head were opening and shutting.
 Glonoinum, hemicrania with a sensation as if the skull would burst.
 Sanguinaria, right-sided, coming and going with the sun.
 Sepia, mostly left-sided.
 Argentum nit has a sensation as if the head were too large, with relief from binding the head tightly.
 The pain is described as pressing or boring.
 The sharp stitching pains of Argentum nit call to mind Hepar sulph; yet the discharge is different than Hepar with extreme sensitiveness to touch.
 Nitric acid has also sharp stitching pains in the throat, but the mucus is tough and stringy and he bites the tongue on chewing; much salivation.
 Argentum nit. also differs from Nitric acid in that it has rawness.
 Ignatia has sensation of fish bone in throat, better by swallowing anything solid.

 The gastric distress comes soon after eating with sensation of a lump or load in stomach, with ineffectual efforts to eructate.
 Enormous distention of the abdomen.
 Pulsatilla also has a sensation of lump in stomach, although it is located mostly at the end of oesophagus as though food had lodged there.
 Nux vomica as from a stone in the morning, or immediately after eating.
 Kali carb, bloating with feeling of lump in pit of stomach and sour eructations.
 Abies nigra, feeling of hard-boiled egg in pit of stomach.
 Both Argentum nit and Nux vomica have ineffectual urge to eructate.
 Argentum nit has a decided craving for sweets, which aggravate.
 Pulsatilla has craving for sweets, while Zinc has aversion to sweets, with a sweetish taste in the mouth.